Gnosia

-is a 2019 visual novel social deduction role-playing game developed by Petit Depotto.
+is a 2019 visual novel and social deduction game developed by Petit Depotto.
 It was originally released in June 2019 for the PlayStation Vita, and was ported to the Nintendo Switch in December 2020, with a Windows version released in January 2022.
 It also released for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in December 2023.

+The game's setting takes place on a spaceship in an era where space exploration is at odds with a deadly parasitic disease called gnosia, which seeks to rid humanity by possessing its host.
+The player takes control of an amnesiac who either chooses to investigate potentially infected crewmates or become one of the infected.
+At the same time, the player also tries to end a time loop by harnessing the "silver key" inside of them to acquire enough knowledge needed to end it.

-An anime television series adaptation produced by Domerica premiered in October 2025.
+An anime television series adaptation produced by Domerica aired from October 2025 to March 2026.

 Gameplay

+Tutorial screenshot with the game's interface.

 This game uses a visual novel role-playing game format mixed with an RNG social deduction game.
 It is single player and utilizes a timeloop structure to create new situations.
 Aboard a spaceship, the player and several NPCs must deduce who on board is a Gnosia, an alien-like creature that will kill the regular humans on board.
 The player works with the NPCs to suss out and nominate the potential Gnosia suspects and put them into cryo-sleep.
 The player can also be Gnosia, in which case they know the other Gnosia on board and will work together to try to eliminate the humans.
 The number of Gnosia as well as the number of NPCs on board as well as the player's role, is determined prior to each loop beginning.
-In addition to regular humans and Gnosia, there are other roles, including the Doctor (who can investigate the recently frozen NPCs and determine if they were human or not), the Engineer (who can investigate non-frozen characters to determine if they are human), the Guardian Angel (who can protect high-risk targets from elimination by the Gnosia), Guard Duty (who are 2 guaranteed humans who can vouch for each other), Anti-Cosmic Follower (also referred to as AC Follower; who is a human that sides with the Gnosia), and the Bug (who is essentially playing for themselves, trying to stay alive to the end of the round and seizing victory for themselves, destroying the universe).
+In addition to regular humans and Gnosia, there are other roles, including the Doctor (who can investigate the recently frozen NPCs and determine if they were human or not), the Engineer (who can investigate non-frozen characters to determine if they are human), the Guardian Angel (who can protect high-risk targets from elimination by the Gnosia), Guard Duty (who are two guaranteed humans who can vouch for each other), Anti-Cosmic Follower (also referred to as AC Follower; who is a human that sides with the Gnosia), and the Bug (who is essentially playing for themselves, trying to stay alive to the end of the round and seizing victory for themselves, destroying the universe).

 Throughout playing these loops the player will encounter many events with the other characters, which provides additional backstory to them as well as the universe they are in.
 In order to get to the ending of the game, the player must encounter all of these events first, many of which are locked behind a specific set of parameters for each loop.
 The game allows for an "event search" function on the ruleset screen, which lets you make it more likely to run into the events triggering.